 This digital memorial raises questions about the largest slave trades in history and offers access to the documentation available to answer them.
 European colonizers turned to Africa for enslaved laborers to build the cities and extract the resources of the Americas.
-They forced millions of mostly unnamed Africans across the Atlantic to the Americas, and from one part of the Americas to another.
+They forced millions of Africans across the Atlantic to the Americas, and from one part of the Americas to another.
 Analyze these slave trades and view interactive maps, timelines, and animations to see the dispersal in action.

 The Trans-Atlantic Slave Trade Database now comprises 36,000 individual slaving expeditions between 1514 and 1866.
 Records of the voyages have been found in archives and libraries throughout the Atlantic world.
 They provide information about vessels, routes, and the people associated with them, both enslaved and enslavers.
 Sources are cited for every voyage included.
 Users may search for information about a specific voyage or group of voyages.
 The website provides full interactive capability to analyze the data and report results in the form of statistical tables, graphs, maps, a timeline, and an animation.

 The Intra-American Slave Trade Database contains information on approximately 10,000 slave voyages within the Americas.
 These voyages operated within colonial empires, across imperial boundaries, and inside the borders of nations such as the United States and Brazil.
 The database enables users to explore the contours of this enormous New World slave trade, which not only dispersed African survivors of the Atlantic crossing but also displaced enslaved people born in the Americas.

 The African Names Database provides personal details of 91,491 Africans taken from captured slave ships or from African trading sites.
 It displays the African name, age, gender, origin, country, and places of embarkation and disembarkation of each individual.